 Below are the highlights from the interview:

-Manisha, you’ve had a fascinating career trajectory with roles across various sectors and now as an Associate Director at LTI Mindtree.
+Manisha, you’ve had a fascinating career trajectory with roles across various sectors.
 Could you share some key milestones that shaped your professional journey and led you to where you are today?

 My career journey has been defined by several significant milestones.
 The first major turning point occurred in 2012 when I joined Freescale, now NXP.
 Within a year, I received a promotion, and my compensation was increased three times over the next two years, along with several awards.
 I was beaming with confidence, so I started my first entrepreneurial venture with my friends.
 It unfortunately didn’t succeed, and I had consecutive setbacks from two more startups.